DreamCasterX/AirDraw/README.md

-# A camera application lets you use the index finger to draw in the air !
+# Drawing in the air using your finger with the built-in camera !

 ### [Install]
 1. Run `pip install -r requirements.txt`